IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_copy.rst

 file_dest
-  USS file on the remote z/OS system where the data should be copied to.
+  USS file on z/OS system where the data should be copied to.

   This variable must consist of a fully qualified path and file name.
 For example, ``/etc/profile``.